All Episodes

 This is another punt.

-And you guys kicking the can down the road, and that's how it is perceived.
+And you guys kicking the can down the road.

 Now, the only reason I give the president more slack, and you can correct me if you think I'm wrong, is he's keeping his promises.

-I mean, yeah, you know, God bless him.
+I mean, you know, God bless him.

 He's actually doing what he said he would do.

-And the argument to me was, oh no, the president meant what he said that we need a good government shutdown.
+And the argument to me was, oh, no, the president meant what he said, that we need a good government shutdown.

 And I'm like, finally, somebody's been saying what I've said.

-Well, why are we so afraid of getting blamed for something when we're standing on principle that Americans want you to stand on?
+Why are we so afraid of getting blamed for something when we're standing on principle that Americans want you to stand on?

 Let's have the debate.

-We want that one point four.
+We want that $1.4 billion.

-And if Chuck Schumer says no to that, and he thinks it's more important to shut down the government and not secure our border and not pay our troops.
+And if Chuck Schumer says no to that, and he thinks it's more important to shut down the government and not secure our border and not pay our troops, I'll take that debate.

-I'll debate Chuck's humor anywhere, even on some of these liberal campuses where they don't want any conservatives.
+Even on some of these liberal campuses where they don't want any conservatives, I'd be happy to do it.

 But let's have that debate.